 Tricky stuff, right?
 It’s best to consult professionals on this.
 Like Hnry - it’s exactly what we’re here for, to make those depreciation calculations for you.

-Or let Hnry take the driver’s seat with your claims
+Let Hnry take the driver’s seat (for your deductions)

 We’re an award-winning app specifically for sole traders, so we get you.
 With Hnry at the wheel, you can relax, knowing we’ll take care of all the complicated calculations and ensure you get back every dollar that you’re entitled to.